Thilakraj1998/Project-List/Sentiment Prediction/README.md

     #1. checks for validate URL and download file into the working directory,uses the downloaded file path.
     #2. perform preprocessing on the data.
     #3. perform prediction on the given data and produce respective output
-    #4. return output :output must be a json, which included output prediction. for example {"prediction":"YES/NO"}
+    #4. return output :output must be a json, which included output prediction. for example {"prediction":"sentiment type"}

 ```